EmilianoBruni/fastify-mongoose-plugin/README.md

 Fastify-mongoose-plugin is a rewrite from scratch of [fastify-mongoose/fastify-mongoose-driver](https://github.com/alex-ppg/fastify-mongoose) which seems not more mantained.

-It's is full compatible with fastify-mongoose-driver but add some modern features:
+It's is full compatible with fastify-mongoose-driver (see [below](#how-to-upgrade-your-projects-from-fastify-mongoose-driver) how to upgrade your project if you are this) but add some modern features:

 * Support for Typescript (fastify-mongoose-plugin is wrote in typescript)
 * Support for ES6 module